Idaho is worth the investment.

 - Idaho does not impose a severance tax on the extraction of minerals, with the exception of a 2.5% severance tax on the value of oil and gas produced in Idaho.

-Through a balanced mix of personal income, sales, property and corporate taxes, the State of Idaho provides quality public services including schools, cities, local law enforcement and highways.
+Through a balanced mix of personal income, sales, property and corporate taxes, the State of Idaho provide quality public services including schools, cities, local law enforcement and highways.

 For general Idaho tax information, visit the Idaho Tax Commission.